VikSil/UC_journal_automation/README.md

 If you live in the UK and happen to be receving Universal Credit (UC) while looking for work, you will need to log your job search activities into the UC website.
 If you are applying for a lot of jobs, this can be a very tedious, manual process.
 And the UC website is not particularly user friendly (they should hire a UI/UX specialist).
 This script will help you automate the process of logging the jobs that you have applied for into the UC website.

+🔴❗ *This is an operating system dependant solution.
+It has only been tested on Windows and is not guaranteed to run on all machines.
+If you are comfortable with using command line and Docker, operating system agnostic version is [here](https://github.com/VikSil/UC_journal_automation/tree/trunk).* ❗🔴

 ## Demo

 <p align = "center">